Browse the topics below to find what you are looking for.

 - The Visitor Centre/ Forest Office is on Colemans Hatch Road near Wych Cross.
 See Contact Us page for more details.

 - Ashdown Forest is open every day for people to visit and enjoy.
-The Visitor Centre is open at weekends throughout the year and during the week in the summer depending on volunteer availability.
+The Visitor Centre is open at throughout the year depending on volunteer availability: 11am-5pm (or dusk if earlier) at weekends and Bank Holidays, 10am-4pm during the week.

 - The Forest Office is open Monday-Friday 9am-4:30pm excluding bank holidays.